Cyprus, Israel, Greece push for gas pipeline to Europe

 Advertisement

-Pipeline is estimated to cost over than 6 billion euros ($7 billion) and would take 6-7 years to build.
-Among the pipeline's advantages, officials say, is that it won't have to cross many national boarders, making it less vulnerable to sabotage.
+The pipeline is estimated to cost over 6 billion euros ($7 billion) and would take six to seven years to build.
+Among the pipeline's advantages, officials say, is that it won't have to cross many national boarders and will be less vulnerable to sabotage.

 The pipeline would potentially carry gas from recently discovered deposits in the eastern Mediterranean, including in waters of Cyprus and Israel.

 The project was the centerpiece of Tuesday's tripartite meeting between the leaders, their fourth since Jan.
-2016 when they agreed to hold such gatherings to strengthen ties and bolster cooperation.
+2016 when they agreed to hold such gatherings to strengthen ties.

 "We are building a great alliance, an alliance of good among our three democracies," Netanyahu said.
 "You have to look only a few years back and it's almost inconceivable that our countries did not have this warm, intimate and direct contact."